deniszh/graphite-victoriametrics-tldr/README.md

 # carbon-vm-experiments
-Some experiments with Victoria Metrics, Prometheus and Graphite
+Some experiments with Victoria Metrics and Graphite